Understanding and Estimating the Execution Time of Quantum Circuits: Data Preparation

 As for the abstraction level selection (the different stages of compilation mentioned in Section~\ref{sec:background:compilation}), we choose the Target-independent Level.
 This is the compilation level for quantum circuits that end users create directly by writing code on Qiskit.
 For most users who lack extensive knowledge about quantum computers, there is no need for them to know how quantum circuits are compiled onto quantum computers.
 Therefore, selecting this compilation level is more meaningful, practical, and applicable to our research.

-Finally, as for the quantum programs, we selected all quantum programs ranging from 2 qubits to 127 qubits (the limit of our considered quantum backends).
-When executing these quantum programs, we found that a small portion encountered loading or compilation errors, and some had execution times that were excessively long, exceeding 10 minutes.
-Therefore, we excluded these quantum programs with errors and set a timeout function to filter out those with excessively long execution times (over 10 minutes).
-Ultimately, we obtained a total of 1,510 subject quantum programs.
+Finally, as for the quantum circuits, we selected all quantum circuits ranging from 2 qubits to 127 qubits (the limit of our considered quantum backends).
+When executing these quantum circuits, we found that a small portion encountered loading or compilation errors, and some had execution times that were excessively long, exceeding 10 minutes.
+Therefore, we excluded these quantum circuits with errors and set a timeout function to filter out those with excessively long execution times (over 10 minutes).
+Ultimately, we obtained a total of 1,510 subject quantum circuits.